evolution-gaming/scala-bootcamp/src/main/scala/com/evolutiongaming/bootcamp/db/00 - Introduction.md

 # Lifespan of connection and its usage

-When application wants to talk with DB, it asks connection pool for available connection and, in scope of connection, application prepares data, statements etc, opens and closes transactions, executes queries, gets result set, parses it and, when done, closes connection.
+When application wants to talk with DB, it opens a new connection and, in scope of connection, application prepares data, statements etc, opens and closes transactions, executes queries, gets result set, parses it and, when done, closes connection.